 The effective use of Connection Cards is a tremendous amount of work, but if undertaken prayerfully and purposefully it can grow your church and help pastor your people in eternally significant ways.

-This CD is available from www.lulu.com/yvonprehn.
+This CD and many other church communciation resources are available from www.lulu.com/yvonprehn.